offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Sequence Alignment/Find Maximum Path_TOPIC
 ```

-**WHAT**: Given two sequences, perform sequence alignment and pull out the best alignment.
+**WHAT**: Given two sequences, perform sequence alignment and pull out the highest scoring alignment.

-In this case, the term "best alignment" is defined as the most number of matches, but this same algorithm may be used with other scoring algorithms that are more appropriate to the type of biological sequence being compared.
-For example, if comparing proteins, the probability that some amino acid will mutate to another is used when determining the best alignment.

 **WHY**: A strongly matching global alignment means that the sequences may be homologous.